codebybrett/rebol2/working/pratt/README.md

 How does this implementation relate to the paper?

+> The lbp (left binding power) is a property of the current token in the input stream, and in general will change each time state q1 is entered.
+The left binding power is the only property of the token not in its semantic code.

+* LBP is a local variable of recurse and forms part of the parser environment.

 > For the examples we shall assume that lbp, nud and led are really the functions lbp(token), nud(token) and led(token).

 * get-lbp, get-nud, get-led.